 This is designed to track the user while they're carrying the device.
 However, the effectiveness of GPS location can be reduced by tall buildings, dense developments and being inside buildings.
 Some let you track movement in an app while others will provide GPS coordinates via text.
 You can set the frequency of these alerts, usually in five or ten minute blocks (ping frequency).

 This alerts a contact if the device doesn't detect movement for a specified amount of time.

 Number of contacts

-Look for a personal alarm that will accept more than one contact.
-The more contacts you have, the better – in case the first contact is away from their phone.
+Look for a personal alarm that accepts more than one contact.
+The more contacts you have, the better.
+The alarm will automatically cycle through them until someone answers.

 If the device starts moving rapidly, say by the wearer getting into a car or train, it alerts a contact.

 Water and dust resistance